MrMatAP/mrmat-hello-python/README.md

 clearly doing so is discouraged.

 ### As part of a CI build

 GitHub Actions will trigger a build upon a push and as part of a pull request.
-If the build is the result of a merge onto the merge branch then it is considered to be a release build, which will cause a tag to be created.
+If the build is the result of a merge onto the merge branch then it is considered to be a release build which will cause a tag to be created.
 The version is suffixed with '.dev0' for any non-release build.

 The build version is relayed via the 'MRMAT_VERSION' environment variable from the 'MAJOR', 'MINOR' operational